 See Section 5: Raw Data Conversion Modules and Section 7: File Manipulation Modules for converting the data to a .cnv file and then editing the data.

+Although we provide this technique for editing a raw .hex file, Sea-Bird's strong recommendation, as described above, is to always convert the raw data file and then edit the converted file.
 Sometimes users want to edit the raw .hex or .dat data file before beginning processing, to remove data at the beginning of the file corresponding to instrument soak time, remove blocks of bad data, edit the header, or add explanatory notes about the cast.
 Editing the raw .hex or .dat file can corrupt the data, making it impossible to perform further processing using Sea-Bird software.
 We strongly recommend that you first convert the data to a .cnv file (using Data Conversion), and then use other SBE Data Processing modules to edit the .cnv file as desired.